polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/rust-basics.md

 But this is not something that Wasm runtimes in Substrate support as it could open up unwanted errors.
 In addition, the `wasm32-unknown-unknown` target architecture and `no_std` have the same fundamental assumptions, making `no_std` a natural fit.
 Rust `std` features are generally not compatible with the intended constraints of a Wasm runtime.
-For example, developers who attempt operations that are not allowed in the runtime, such as printing some text using `std`, could cause potential denial of service attacks.
+For example, developers who attempt operations that are not allowed in the runtime, such as printing some text using `std`, could at worst cause the runtime to panic and terminate immediately.

-In general, relying only the `no_std` implementation of `wasm32-unknown-unknown` ensures:
+In general, relying only the `no_std` implementation of `wasm32-unknown-unknown` ensures that:

 - A Substrate runtime is deterministic.
 - A Substrate runtime is platform agnostic.